erezc83/parking_project/README.md

         AUTO_INCREMENT=1;
   3.6.
 Press "run" (the table will be created).

-4. execute main.py file.
+4. Execute main.py file.
     Where there are two ways to execute the program.
     4.1.
 Using cmd: go to the main.py locution and execute python main.py.
     4.2.
-Execute main.py by using any python supporting.
-       for example: PyCharm.
+Execute main.py by using any python supporting. for example: PyCharm.

 5. Checking the DB:
   5.1 Open new query.